offblacc/offblacc/README.md

 ### :man_technologist: About Me:
 I am a third year student at the Faculty of Electrical Engineering and Computing in the University of Zagreb.

 I've got most experience in using Java & Python.
-Currently exploring my interest in security.
+Currently exploring my interest in security and networks.

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)